Skip links

 A: Since becoming Commissioner, I have worked to position Montgomery County as the best place to grow and expand your business, to make our community the best place to work and raise a family and find opportunities for everyone to live their best lives.

-The pandemic has impacted our economy in many ways and job losses have occurred.
-I have learned a great deal about how people are working today and I believe there are some changes that will become permanent.
 Preparing for a new economic model in Montgomery County is essential.
 Manufacturing, logistics, construction and other labor intensive jobs are returning and expanding today.
 The offices are coming back to life but we will continue to see more people working from home for a long time.
 Learning how to support new job creation in a new economy is a top priority.

 I will insist that continued investment in the County’s ED/GE program remain the primary tool for local investment in economic development but I believe that having a great quality of life in our community is really what sets us apart.
 Over the last several years, we have had numerous companies tell us that they made the final decision to locate and grow their companies here because of the amenities that our community offers that rival the largest counties in the country.
 We are one of two counties in Ohio that fund local arts and cultural programs.
 We have the greatest quality of life in Ohio because we invest in it.